Link1515/db-utils-php5/README.md

 class OrderORM extends BaseORM
 {
   // Required.
-Automatially use the connection with the specified id. protected $connectionId = 'conn_1';
+Automatially use the connection with the specified id.
+Use $this->getPDO() to get connection. protected $connectionId = 'conn_1';
   // Required.
 Automatially pass the tableName pararmeter to build-in methods (getAll(), getById(), create(), deleteById()). protected $tableName = 'orders';